basilleaf/telebiologist/README.md

 <http://powerful-sands-3128.herokuapp.com/>

-that is paginated, so like:
+that is default paginated, so like:

 <http://powerful-sands-3128.herokuapp.com?page=2>

-to turn pagination off, say page=all
+to turn pagination off and get all the data, say page=all

 <http://powerful-sands-3128.herokuapp.com?page=all>

-also can get csv
+also can get csv format:

 <http://powerful-sands-3128.herokuapp.com?page=2&fmt=csv>